Ixtapa Island: How to Spend the Day at Isla Ixtapa

 You’ll be solicited to patronize a restaurant before you even board the boat to Isla Ixtapa.
 However, I recommend arriving first so that you can decide which beach you prefer.

-I chose Paraiso Escondido on Playa Varadero because the location tucked into the cove and away from the dock and boat traffic was my idea of paradise.
+I chose Paraiso Escondido on Playa Varadero because of its location tucked into the cove and away from the dock and boat traffic.

 It was a good choice too!
 I ate some of the best coconut shrimp I’ve ever had.
 The butterflied shrimp were bathed in coconut cream before being breaded in shredded coconut.